Selling icy desserts offers life lessons to some, life raft to others

 The flavored-syrup-covered ice desserts are a refreshing way to cool customers down on hot summer days while offering enterprising salespeople a chance to earn extra cash.
 It may be pocket change for some, but for others, the money helps tide them over until times get better.

-Her first summer selling snowballs, Kim Simmons of Garfield Park keeps it simple by only selling the summer treat.
+Her first summer selling snowballs, Kim Simmons of Garfield Park keeps it simple, selling only the summer treat.
 The 59-year-old has been out of work since a debilitating back injury a few years ago and started selling snowballs to cover costs between disability checks.
 “This is my way of staying above water,” she said.

 Getting started took about $100, she said, between the styrofoam cups, straws, syrups, ice and a cooler.
 Earnings are small, she said, around $60 per day.

-She recommended that newcomers buy as many flavors as possible.
+She recommends newcomers buy as many flavors as possible.
 “They’re going to always ask for a color you didn’t get,” she said.

 Nearby, on West Lake Street, Darnell Moore was ready for that scenario.
 A man coming off the CTA looked over Moore’s stand and asked him, “You got green?” not seeing it among the chips, cookies and other snacks Moore laid out.
 “Yes, sir,” Moore says.